INSIDE: Buckingham Palace Changing of the Guard Ceremony is the Best History Lesson for World Schooling families in London. Updated 2019.

 - St James’s Park – 10 minutes walk.
 District & Circle line

-- Bus Numbers: 11, 211, 239, C1 & C10 stop on Buckingham Palace Rd.
+By Bus: Numbers: 11, 211, 239, C1 & C10 stop on Buckingham Palace Rd.

-- Not recommended, Buckingham Palace is in the congestion charge zone.
+By Car: Not recommended, Buckingham Palace is in the congestion charge zone.
 Parking is difficult to find and expensive.

 Toadstool Rating (by the kids) – London Changing of the Guards

-Family Travel Ideas with Roam the Gnome
+Bookmark Roam the Gnome